Search

 Rav Ashi said: Actually, Shmuel’s statement should be interpreted as you originally said, that Shmuel’s rationale for these halakhot accords with his opinion that the levirate bond is substantial.
 As for the objection that was raised as to why the sisters would be exempted by ḥalitza performed with the rival wives if these rival wives were considered the rival wife of the sister of a woman with whom the yavam had a levirate bond, this can be resolved as follows: This is because the levirate bond is not so strong as to render the status of a rival wife like an actual forbidden relative.
 The levirate bond is sufficient to prohibit levirate marriage with the sister of a woman with whom he has a levirate bond, but not sufficient to prohibit their rival wives to the yavam.

 The Gemara comments: It is taught in a baraita in accordance with the opinion of Rav Ashi: If he performed ḥalitza with the sisters, the rival wives are not exempt from levirate marriage.
 From here one can deduce: Consequently, if he performed ḥalitza with the rival wives, the sisters are exempt.
 What is the reason for this?
-Is it not because this tanna held that the levirate bond is substantial, and therefore the rival wives were not rendered exempt by the ḥalitza of the sisters, but nevertheless the levirate bond is not so strong as to render the rival wife equivalent to a forbidden relative Therefore, the prohibition with regard to the rival wives in this case is less severe than the prohibition concerning the sisters themselves, and when they perform ḥalitza, the ḥalitza is valid and the sisters are exempt.
+Is it not because this tanna held that the levirate bond is substantial, and therefore the rival wives were not rendered exempt by the ḥalitza of the sisters, but nevertheless the levirate bond is not so strong as to render the rival wife equivalent to a forbidden relative?
+Therefore, the prohibition with regard to the rival wives in this case is less severe than the prohibition concerning the sisters themselves, and when they perform ḥalitza, the ḥalitza is valid and the sisters are exempt.

 Rabbi Abba bar Memel rejected this explanation and said: In accordance with whose opinion is this baraita taught?
 It is in accordance with the opinion of Beit Shammai, as we learned in a mishna: Beit Shammai permitted the rival wives to marry the brothers; even if they are the rival wives of his actual relatives, they are permitted to enter into levirate marriage.
 In the case above, where they are merely rival wives of the sister with whom he has a levirate bond, all the more so they are permitted to enter into levirate marriage.
 The Gemara objects: If that is so, if this ruling is in accordance with the opinion of Beit Shammai, who say that the rival wives are permitted, then the rival wife should enter into levirate marriage as well.
 Why does it speak here only of ḥalitza but not of the possibility of entering levirate marriage?

 The Gemara answers: The ruling is in accordance with the opinion of Rabbi Yoḥanan ben Nuri, who said: Come and let us establish a ruling that the rival wives must perform ḥalitza and may not enter into levirate marriage, thereby circumventing the dispute between Beit Shammai and Beit Hillel.
-Although Beit Shammai permitted the rival wives to the perform levirate betrothal, they should perform ḥalitza instead in order to conform to Beit Hillel’s opinion as well.
+Although Beit Shammai permitted the rival wives to perform levirate betrothal, they should perform ḥalitza instead in order to conform to Beit Hillel’s opinion as well.
 The Gemara objects: But didn’t the Master say that they did not succeed in finalizing the matter and establishing Rabbi Yoḥanan ben Nuri’s amendment before the times of trouble came in the form of the anti-Jewish decrees, and so this ruling was never actually established?
 Rav Naḥman bar Yitzḥak said: After his time, other Sages returned to this issue and established this amendment in accordance with his opinion.

 § Apropos of the statement of Shmuel with regard to a woman who received a bill of divorce and a woman who received levirate betrothal, a dilemma was raised before the Sages: